When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Let's consider some more physics.
 The heavier the object, the longer it will take for it to stop.
 Pickups will take longer to stop than other cars like sedans.
 A pickup that's towing or hauling a heavy load will take even longer.

-Again, newer - and more expensive - pickup models can make life easier and safer. ">Adaptive cruise control means you don't have to worry about braking as often.
-Your pickup knows to keep a safe distance from the vehicle in front of you and will brake as needed to avoid a collision.
+Again, newer - and more expensive - pickup models can make life easier and safer.
+Adaptive cruise control means you don't have to worry about braking as often.
+Your pickup knows to keep a safe distance from the vehicle before you and will brake as needed to avoid a collision.

 Rigged for Towing

-Most trucks come with a way to add a towing ball to their bumper, but to be able to tow a large, heavy trailer they need to be equipped with a towing package.
-A towing package can include a professionally mounted hitch, wiring for the trailers lights, and upgraded brakes.
+Most trucks come with a way to add a towing ball to their bumper, but to be able to tow a large, heavy trailer, they need to be equipped with a towing package.
+A towing package can include a professionally mounted hitch, wiring for the trailer lights, and upgraded brakes.

 A word about Full-Size SUVs

 Although this post is about driving a pickup, it's worth mentioning full-size SUVs too.
 These beasts can be as heavy and powerful as pickup trucks.
-In fact, SUVs are essentially pickup trucks with a larger cabin.
+In fact, SUVs are essentially pickup trucks with larger cabins.

-A Ford Expedition weighs more than a Ford F-150.
-This means that all of the principles and concepts we've discussed also apply to SUVs.
+A Ford Expedition weighs more than a Ford F-150, so all of the principles and concepts we've discussed also apply to SUVs.

-If you're looking for a large strong vehicle that can tow an RV, a full-size SUV may be as good an option as a truck.
-The pickup truck and the SUV both have unique pros and cons.
+If you're looking for a large,, strong vehicle that can tow an RV, a full-size SUV may be as good an option as a truck.
+Both the pickup truck and the SUV have unique pros and cons.

 So, is driving a Pickup Truck Hard?